Codeception/Codeception/docs/06-ReusingTestCode.md

 It knows which module executes which action and passes parameters into it.
 This trait was created by running `codecept build` and is regenerated each time module or configuration changes.

+> Use actor classes to set common actions which can be used accross a suite.

 ## PageObjects